jduewel/Acknowledgements-Generator/README.md

 # Acknowledgements-Generator
-Adding Licenses to your iOS App without much hassle Generates an Acknowledgements.plist out of a bunch of .licenses files, which contain the Copyright of a Library.
+Adding Licenses to your iOS App without much hassle.
+It generates an Acknowledgements.plist out of a bunch of .licenses files, which contain the copyright of a library.

 Customize to fit your needs.